visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

     so this cleaning will remove all duplicate points leaving the first temporal value.

+.. warning:
-Note: if displaying integral curves using tubes or ribbon regardless of the cleanup setting vtkCleanPolyData will be called.
-Tubes and ribbons cannot contain duplicate points.
+    Cleanup will always be called if the user displays integral curves using tubes or ribbon regardless of the settings here because they cannot contain duplicate points.

 Crop the integral Curve (for animations)
 """"""""""""""""""""""""""""""""""""""""

 Integral curves can be cropped so that they appear to grow over time.
-This option is useful for creating animation via a python script.
+This option is useful for creating animations.
+Users can crop the curves based on several criteria and within a desired time range.

-Distance
-    Crop based on the arc length of the integral curve.

-Time
-    Crop based on the integration time of the integral curve.

-Step number
-    Crop based on the step number of the integral curve.

-From
-    If selected the cropping will start at the value selected.

-To
-    If selected the cropping will end at the value selected.

 Streamlines vs Pathlines
 """"""""""""""""""""""""